EltonLobo07/invoice-app-frontend/README.md

 ### Useful resources

-I can't think of any particular resource that helped me signficantly while working of this project but I would definitely recommend <a href = "https://www.theodinproject.com/" target = "_blank">The Odin Project</a> for anyone starting with web development
+I can't think of any particular resource that helped me signficantly while working of this project but I would definitely recommend [The Odin Project](https://www.theodinproject.com/) for anyone starting with web development